I'm Every Woman (Whitney Houston recording): Commercial performance

-The song reached number one on the Billboard Hot Dance Club Play chart, marking Houston's fourth number-one single on the dance chart and her first chart-topper there since "Love Will Save the Day" topped the chart in August 1988.
+After entering the Billboard Hot Dance Club Play chart at number 48 on January 23, 1993, it reached number one on the chart on March 6, replacing "Mr. Wendal" by Arrested Development, marking Houston's fourth number-one single on the dance chart where it stayed for two weeks and became her first chart-topper on the chart since "Love Will Save the Day" topped the chart in August 1988.

 Despite it being an uptempo single, the song crossed over to adult contemporary radio, reaching the top 30 of the Hot Adult Contemporary Tracks where it peaked at number 26 for the week of February 13, 1993, spending 14 weeks on the chart.

 On the US Cash Box charts, the song was even more successful, reaching number one on both its Top 100 Singles chart and the R&B Singles chart.
-It was Houston's tenth number one single on the former chart.
+It was Houston's tenth number one single on the former chart as well as her eleventh number one single in the United States.
 In Canada, the song reached number two.

 Outside North America, the song was a huge global hit.
 It reached number 6 on the Eurochart Hot 100.
 The dance song reached the top ten in 12 individual European countries, reaching number 2 in Belgium, number 3 in Spain and the Netherlands' Dutch Top 40, number 4 in the UK, Ireland, the Netherlands' Single Top 100 and Portugal, number 5 in Denmark, number 6 in Italy, number 7 in Sweden and Greece, number 8 in Iceland and number 10 in Finland.
 In Germany, Austria and Switzerland, it reached the top 20.
 In Oceania, the song reached higher positions than in Khan's version, peaking at number 5 in New Zealand and number 11 in Australia.